Mountain Pacific Sports Federation: History

 In 2025, the MPSF added its first member outside of the NCAA, as well as its first international member, when the University of British Columbia announced it would join the MPSF.
 UBC primarily plays as a member of U Sports, the Canadian governing body for college athletics, with a select few of its sports not sponsored by U Sports instead affiliated with the NAIA.
 While Canadian universities are currently not allowed to apply for membership within NCAA Division I as of 2025, UBC announced it would join the MPSF for the sport of men's rowing, which is not sponsored by the NCAA.

+The most recently added sport is stunt, an all-female cheerleading discipline that emphasizes acrobatics.
+The MPSF added the sport with four members in 2026–27, coinciding with the first season of official NCAA competition (the sport had previously been part of the NCAA Emerging Sports for Women program).

 Al Beaird was the first executive director of the MPSF for 24 years, from 1998 to 2021.
 Foti Mellis became the second executive director on June 1, 2021.
 Mellis was a Senior Associate Athletic Director at the University of California.